kisonar/devops/ansible/stuff/services/load-balancers/nginx/README.md

 ### Ansible playbook execution
 ```
-How to run Ansible in order to install & configure GoBetween?
+How to run Ansible in order to install & configure NGINX?

 Just clone repository, go to installation directory and follow below steps.